mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-1.markdown

 val simRisk: Row = simData.sample(nsimulations).toVector
 ```

+Note that `classifier` applies a `logit` transform to the `recognizer`'s output.
+That is because SVM scores are originally in $[0,1]$, and I want them in $\mathbb{R}$ to emphasize that scores need not be "probability-like" values - they could also be projected onto $[0,inf]$ for example.
+The logit is a monotonously increasing function, so it does not affect the score index returned by the `minS` method.

 {% include demo13-simulation-14.html %}

 The evaluation sample risk is the vertical dotted bar near the peak of the distribution, which is good news.
 The grey shaded area comprises 95% of the simulated data, and I want the sample estimate to fall in that interval, which it does.

 In the next part of this blog article, we will explore the connection between Bayes decision rules and the Receiving Operator Characteristics (ROC) curve.

+### References
+- R. Duda et al (2001), Pattern Classification.
+- J. Hanley and B. McNeil (1982), The Meaning and Use of the Area under a Receiver Operating Characteristic (ROC) Curve.